-- · Ask for help if you are not trained for specific tasks. - Read chemical and entire product labels or Material Safety Data Sheets before each use. - Dress for safety by wearing appropriate safety equipment (i.e., safety goggles, gloves and mask). - Handle in a well -ventilated area. - Open one product container at a time and close it before opening another. - Minimize dust, fumes and splashes. - Measure carefully. - Never mix chlorine products with acid; this could create toxic gases. - Never mix different pool chemicals (i.e., different types of chlorine products) with each other or with any other substance. - Only pre -dissolve pool chemicals when directed by product label. - If product label directs pre -dissolving, add pool chemical to water; never add water to pool chemical because a violent, potentially explosive reaction can occur.
+- Ask for help if you are not trained for specific tasks.

+- and mask).

+- Handle in a well-ventilated area.

+- Minimize dust, fumes and splashes.

+- Measure carefully.

+- other or with any other substance.

+- Only pre-dissolve pool chemicals when directed by product label.